seecloud/docs/docs/quickstart.rst

      - GlusterFS packages that provide a scalable network file system that enables creation of distributed storage volumes.
    * - ``keepalived``
-     - A routing software that provides load balancing and high-avilability.
+     - A routing software that provides load balancing and high avilability.
    * - Python packages:

        ``python-pip``